Flash Flood: Why is My Period Suddenly Heavier than Normal?

 - Pass blood clots larger than an American quarter

-Heavy periods are more common in our teens or right before menopause, or, again, always be heavy throughout your life.
-It’s called menorrhagia, and if it’s a sudden shift (or you are anemic) this may be something to discuss with your doctor.
+Heavy periods are more common when hormone levels may fluctuate such as in our teens or right before menopause, or, again, always be heavy throughout your life.
+It’s called menorrhagia, and if it’s a sudden shift (or you are anemic) this is something to discuss with your doctor.

-If you’ve just switched to the mini-pills (the ones that are progestogen-only as opposed to combination) or are coming off oral contraceptives entirely, chances are you will notice a heavier flow.
-The patch is also associated with lighter periods, so discontinuing use of it will cause your flow to get heavier.
+If you’ve just switched to the mini-pills (the ones that are progestogen-only as opposed to combination pill containing estrogen and progesterone) or are coming off oral contraceptives entirely, chances are you will notice a heavier flow.
+The patch is also associated with lighter periods, so discontinuing use of it may cause your flow to get heavier.

-When it comes to IUDs, while Mirena is associated with lighter periods, non-hormonal copper IUDs actually cause heavier bleeding in many women, though this should discontinue about 3 months after insertion—definitely go see your doctor if it doesn’t.
+When it comes to IUDs, while the hormonal varieties such as Mirena tm, Kyleena tm and Liletta tm are associated with lighter periods, the non-hormonal copper IUD Paraguard tm, may actually cause heavier bleeding in many women.

-Yep, this wondrous 8-10 month period leading up to menopause—known as perimenopause—can affect women as young as 30, so don’t rule it out as the cause of suddenly heavier bleeding, especially if there is a history of early menopause in your family.
+Yep, this wondrous 4-8 year transition leading up to menopause—known as perimenopause—can affect women as young as 30, so don’t rule it out as the cause of suddenly heavier bleeding, especially if there is a history of early menopause in your family.

 Have you ever gone to get your ear pierced and forgotten to mention to the piercer that you took some Advil for pain?
 You (and your poor piercer) probably encountered a LOT more blood than they were banking on.

-Any infection of the uterine lining can cause heavier bleeding—yes, this includes STIs like gonorrhea and chlamydia.
-These types of infection cause pelvic inflammatory disease, which can be a major cause of infertility.
-If you have had unprotected sex—penetrative or oral—and notice heavier bleeding, it’s important to get yourself tested and given treatment.
+Any infection of the uterus can cause heavier bleeding—yes, this includes STIs like gonorrhea and chlamydia.
+These types of infection cause pelvic inflammatory disease, which can lead to infertility.
+If you have had unprotected sex—penetrative or oral—and notice heavier bleeding and pelvic pain it’s important to get yourself tested and treated if need be.